 Like Ramos before her, acting as messenger for the coalition of petitioning tavern owners is state senator Julia Salazar, who represents New York’s 18th district in Albany.
 A letter has been drawn up, supported by her endorsement, with the intent of presenting it to the state legislature.

 Parties interested in adding their name to the petition can anonymously sign here.
-Once enough signatures are gathered (the organizers are hoping it goes statewide), it will be sent via Salazar to Albany and Cuomo’s ear.
+Once enough signatures are gathered (the organizers are hoping it goes statewide), it will be sent via Salazar to Albany and, hopefully, Cuomo’s desk.

 The letter praises city-level governance as having been reasonably flexible and fair-minded, while castigating the state: “The SLA has imposed harsh penalties and suspended liquor licenses.
 Executive orders are issued, seemingly with little or no consultation from the legislature or small business owners, and certainly without appropriate recognition of the particular hardships and barriers faced by our industry.”